learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/intro-to-jquery/FULL-LECTURE.md

     });
   });
   ```

++ There's a lot happening here, so let's break it down step by step.
+  + First, we're calling our document ready method.
+  + Inside of our document ready function, we use the jQuery object `$` to select anything with the id of `"#alert"`.
+In this case, that's our button.
+  + We call a method, `.click`, which fires a function whenever the item is clicked on.
+  + Inside of that function, we pop up an alert that says "hello there."
   + You can see that we have a button in our dom and when we click that button the .click method performs the action within the function that we’ve given as an argument.
 + We can get even fancier and include jQuery methods within the function.
 + For instance - what if we want to add some text to our page every time the button is clicked?
 + We can use a very handy jQuery append method.
 The append method will add HTML to any piece of the DOM indicated.